sirgru/MeshCombineWizard/README.md

 Running the wizard will combine all the meshes on the chosen Game Object and its children that share the same material.
 If there is more than a single material in all sub-objects, sub-objects of result will be created so that each corresponds to a single material.
 A prefab will be created from the combined Game Object in the root of the Assets folder, with all the newly created merged meshes.
 The original will be set inactive in the scene and the combined Game Object will be put in its position.

 ## How does it work?
 Put the provided script in any Editor folder.
-In the Menu Bar a new entry will appear ("E.S.
-Tools/Mesh Combine Wizard").
+In the Menu Bar a new entry will appear ("DarrowTools/Mesh Combine Wizard").
 Picking this option will show the wizard dialog.
 The parent of objects to be combined should be assigned to a filed called _combine Parent_, which may be auto-assigned based on existing editor selection.

 ## Benefits:
 * Lowers the amount of draw calls, usually dramatically.